2nd August 2018

 • Mould and mildew growth: As is common with water leakage, mould and mildew can begin to grow.
 This can have serious health implications

 • Tile damage over time: Improperly installed tiles may crack over time, or in the case of water leakage; even dislodge!
-This leads to safety hazards and uneven surfaces with can become a tripping hazard
+This leads to safety hazards and uneven surfaces which can become a tripping hazard

 Not only does poor tiling look unattractive, it can be practically unsuitable, too.
 The cost of fixing a tiling disaster can be expensive because it usually means that the entire wet room installation is suspect and may need to be completely uninstalled and reinstalled.